Mixels

-Mixels is a 2014-2016 comedy animated television series that aired on Cartoon Network and was co-produced by The Lego Group and Cartoon Network Studios.
-The series first aired on February 12, 2014, with a new episode of Teen Titans Go!.
-The series revolves around the Mixels, small creatures that can mix and combine with one another.
-Mixels are opposed by the evil Nixels, small, discolored and evil creatures led by King Nixel.
+Mixels is an American animated television series that aired on Cartoon Network and was produced by The LEGO Group and Cartoon Network Studios.
+Following colorful creatures known as Mixels, the series depicts their exploits involving their ability to combine with one another in order to solve problems or fight against their enemy: the Nixels.
+The series first aired on February 12, 2014, with a new episode of Teen Titans Go!, and the series ran for two seasons, concluding on October 1, 2016.

-Although previous Lego series, such as Lego Ninjago: Masters of Spinjitzu and Lego Legends of Chima, use CGI animation, Mixels made use of Toon Boom Harmony software, animated at Atomic Cartoons, Inc., before later being animated traditionally at Digital eMation, Inc., Big Star Entertainment, Inc., and Saerom Animation, Inc. A mobile app was released for the series on March 4, 2014, named Calling All Mixels, and even earlier two websites, one on the LEGO website and another owned by Cartoon Network, were launched where fans can learn about the Mixels.
+Although previous Lego series, such as Lego Ninjago and Lego Legends of Chima, use CGI animation and are acquired by Cartoon Network, Mixels made use of Toon Boom Harmony software, animated at Atomic Cartoons, Inc., before later being animated traditionally at Digital eMation, Inc., Big Star Entertainment, Inc., and Saerom Animation, Inc. and is a Cartoon Network original.
+A mobile app was released for the series on March 4, 2014, named Calling All Mixels, and even earlier two websites, one on the LEGO website and another owned by Cartoon Network, were launched where fans can learn about the Mixels.
 Nine series of collectible Lego building toys were also released, based on the characters.
-On February 19, 2014, the series had begun airing as an interstitial program on Boomerang, and still currently airs as such.
+On February 19, 2014, the series had begun airing as an interstitial program on Boomerang.

-The TV series wrapped up production in July 2016, and the series finale aired on October 1, 2016, marking the end of the franchise, with bar references in Uncle Grandpa and The Lego Movie 2: The Second Part.
+The TV series wrapped up production in July 2016, and the series finale aired on October 1, 2016.

 Premise

-Mixels consists of 24 tribes who each have a different color scheme and inhabit a fantasy landscape.
-These creatures can Mix (a two-Mixel combination), Max (a three-Mixel combination and the tribe's own one), and Murp (a failed Mix) in all kinds of situations, using items called cubits, which inhabit the Mixels.

-Characters

-Mixels

-Mixels consists of many different, fun-loving tribes who each have a different color scheme.
-It is noted that American voice actors play Gox (Chris Cox), Camillot (Jeff Bennett), Jinky (Jeff Bennett), Mixadel (Richard Steven Horvitz), and King Mixelot (Dave Fennoy), who are all British-accented characters.

-Series 1

-Infernites

-Based on fire, the Infernites are the red primary tribe of Series 1.
-They live in the ‘Magma Wastelands’ near the center of ‘Mixel Land’.